Introduction to Types of Diodes

 8. LED

-The abbreviation of the light-emitting diode is LED, which is a device made of semiconductor materials such as gallium phosphide and gallium phosphide arsenide, which can directly convert electrical energy into light energy.
-In addition to the unidirectional conductivity of ordinary diodes, light-emitting diodes can also convert electrical energy into light energy.
-When a forward voltage is applied to the light-emitting diode, it is also in a conducting state.
-When a forward current flows through the die, the light-emitting diode emits light and converts electrical energy into light energy.
+The abbreviation of the light-emitting diode is LED, which is a device made of semiconductor materials such as gallium phosphide (GaP), gallium arsenide phosphide (GaAsP), gallium nitride (GaN), indium gallium nitride (InGaN), and aluminum gallium indium phosphide (AlGaInP), which can directly convert electrical energy into light energy.
+In addition to the unidirectional conductivity of ordinary diodes, light-emitting diodes can also convert electrical energy into light energy through electroluminescence.
+When a forward voltage is applied to the light-emitting diode and forward current flows through the die, the light-emitting diode emits light, converting electrical energy into photons.

-The color of the light-emitting diode is mainly determined by the material of the tube and the type of impurities.
-At present, the common light-emitting diodes are mainly blue, green, yellow, red, orange, white, and so on.
-Among them, the white light-emitting diode is a new type of product, which is mainly used in the fields of mobile phone backlight, LCD backlight, and lighting.
-The working current of the light-emitting diode is usually 2 to 25 mA.
-The working voltage (that is, the forward voltage drop) varies with different materials: the working voltage of ordinary green, yellow, red, and orange light-emitting diodes is about 2v; the working voltage of white light-emitting diodes is usually higher than 2.4V; blue light-emitting diodes’ working voltage is usually higher than 3.3V.
-The working current of the LED must not exceed the rated value too high, otherwise, there is a danger of burnout.
-Therefore, a resistor R is usually connected in series in the LED circuit as a current limiting resistor.
+The color of the light-emitting diode is mainly determined by the material of the semiconductor and the type of impurities (dopants).
+Currently, common light-emitting diodes are available in blue, green, yellow, red, orange, white, and specialized colors such as UV and infrared.
+White light-emitting diodes are typically created using blue LED chips with yellow phosphor coating, or by combining red, green, and blue (RGB) LED chips.
+Modern white LEDs are extensively used in mobile phone backlights, LCD/OLED display backlights, automotive lighting, general illumination, and specialty lighting applications.
+The working current of light-emitting diodes is usually 2 to 25 mA for indicator LEDs, while high-power LEDs used in lighting applications can operate at currents from 350 mA to several amperes.
+The working voltage (forward voltage drop) varies with different materials: ordinary green, yellow, red, and orange light-emitting diodes have a working voltage of about 1.8-2.2V; white light-emitting diodes typically have a working voltage of 2.8-3.6V; blue light-emitting diodes typically have a working voltage of 3.0-3.6V; and UV LEDs can have forward voltages exceeding 3.6V.
+The working current of the LED must not exceed the rated value, otherwise, there is a risk of damage or significantly reduced lifespan.
+Therefore, a resistor or constant-current driver circuit is usually used in LED circuits as a current limiting element.

 Figure 9 LED

-An infrared light-emitting diode is a special kind of light-emitting diode.
-Its appearance is similar to light-emitting diodes, but it emits infrared light, which is invisible to the human eye under normal circumstances.
-Its working voltage is about 1.4v, and the working current is generally less than 20mA.
-Some companies package two light-emitting diodes of different colors together to make them two-color diodes (also known as color-changing light-emitting diodes).
-This light-emitting diode usually has three pins, one of which is a common terminal.
-It can emit three colors of light (one of which is a mixture of two colors), so it is usually used as an indicator for different working states.
-The shape of a common light-emitting diode is shown in Figure 9.
+An infrared light-emitting diode (IR LED) is a special kind of light-emitting diode.
+Its appearance is similar to visible light-emitting diodes, but it emits infrared light (wavelengths typically 850 nm, 940 nm, or longer), which is invisible to the human eye.
+Its working voltage is typically about 1.2-1.4V, and the working current is generally less than 20 mA for indicator applications, though high-power IR LEDs for communication and sensing can operate at much higher currents.
+IR LEDs are widely used in remote controls, optical communication, proximity sensors, night vision cameras, and security systems.
+Some manufacturers package two light-emitting diodes of different colors together to make bi-color diodes (also known as color-changing light-emitting diodes or dual-color LEDs).
+This light-emitting diode usually has three pins, one of which is a common terminal (either common anode or common cathode).
+It can emit three colors of light (one of which is a mixture of two colors when both are illuminated simultaneously), so it is usually used as an indicator for different working states in electronic equipment.
+RGB LEDs with separate red, green, and blue chips can produce a full spectrum of colors.
+The shape of common light-emitting diodes is shown in Figure 9.

 9. Avalanche Diode

-The avalanche diode is a microwave power device developed based on the technology of the voltage regulator tube.
-It can generate high-frequency oscillation under the action of an applied voltage.
+The avalanche diode is a microwave power device developed based on voltage regulator tube technology.
+It can generate high-frequency oscillation under the action of an applied voltage, making it suitable for microwave signal generation and amplification.

 Figure 10 avalanche diode

-Avalanche diodes use avalanche breakdown to inject carriers into the crystal.
-Because carriers take a certain amount of time to cross a semiconductor wafer, their current lags behind the voltage and a delay occurs.
-A negative resistance effect will occur on the voltage relationship, which will cause high-frequency oscillation.
-It is often used in microwave communication, radar, tactical missile, remote control, telemetry, instrumentation, and other equipment.
+Avalanche diodes utilize avalanche breakdown to inject carriers into the crystal.
+Because carriers take a finite amount of time to transit across a semiconductor wafer, their current response lags behind the voltage, creating a phase delay.
+This results in a negative resistance effect in the current-voltage relationship, which enables high-frequency oscillation.
+Avalanche diodes are often used in microwave communication systems, radar applications, tactical missile guidance, remote control, telemetry, instrumentation, signal generators, and other specialized equipment operating in the GHz frequency range.

-The DIAC (diode for alternating current) is a diode that conducts electrical current only after its break over-voltage, VBO, has been reached momentarily.
+The DIAC (diode for alternating current) is a bidirectional trigger diode that conducts electrical current only after its breakover voltage (VBO) has been reached momentarily in either polarity.
 DIACs are also called symmetrical trigger diodes.
-It is a silicon bidirectional voltage triggering switching device.
-When the voltage applied across the symmetrical trigger diode exceeds its breakdown voltage, the two ends are turned on, and the conduction will continue until the current is interrupted or decreases to the minimum holding current of the device.
-Shut down again.
-Symmetrical trigger diodes are commonly used in overvoltage protection circuits, phase shift circuits, thyristor trigger circuits, and timing circuits.
+It is a silicon bidirectional voltage-triggered switching device.
+When the voltage applied across the symmetrical trigger diode exceeds its breakdown voltage (typically 28-36V), both ends conduct, and the conduction will continue until the current is interrupted or decreases below the minimum holding current of the device, at which point it turns off again.
+Symmetrical trigger diodes are commonly used in overvoltage protection circuits, phase shift circuits, thyristor (SCR and TRIAC) trigger circuits, dimmer controls, motor speed controls, and timing circuits.

 Figure 11 diode for alternating current